What Is the Respiratory System? How Does It Work?

 In order to fully grasp the importance of respiratory system function, here are a few respiratory system facts that may surprise you.

-- About 70% of waste is eliminated through your lungs via breathing.
+About 70% of waste is eliminated through your lungs by simply breathing.

-- You exhale up to 17.5 milliliters of water each hour, and up to four times that when you exercise.
+You exhale up to 17.5 milliliters of water each hour.

-- While oxygen is essential to the health of our cells, the air we breathe contains just 21% oxygen, and healthy bodies use only about 5% of that.
+While oxygen is essential to the health of our cells, the air we breathe contains just 21% oxygen, and healthy bodies use only about 5% of that, the rest is exhaled.

-- Some air never leaves your lungs.
+Some air never leaves your lungs.
 That air keeps your alveoli and smaller airways open enough to allow the next breath to come more easily.
+Residual volume is one of several factors that doctors measure during pulmonary function testing to determine how well the lungs are functioning.

 If you or a loved one have a chronic lung disorder, your doctor may prescribe a number of different therapy options to help you breathe better and get the oxygen you need.
 If your doctor prescribes oxygen therapy, you may benefit from using a portable oxygen concentrator such as the Inogen One to help improve your respiratory function as much as possible without limiting your daily life.